asyncapi/website/pages/docs/concepts/asyncapi-document/reusability-with-traits.md

   - $ref: '#/components/messageTraits/commonHeaders'
 ```

-In such document, the `commonHeaders` trait, which includes a `content-type` header, is merged into `headers` object in a message and will look like in the following example:
+Notice how the `commonHeaders` trait includes a `content-type` header and is merged into the `headers` object in a message:

 ```yaml
 name: lightMeasured